Jean – BDU, KEVLAR/NOMEX, 28-32” X 30” Inseam

 - If items are taken to vendor laundry facilities for refurbishment; ensure that they receive a copy of this refurbishment standard.
-The laundry facility must satisfy both the requirements as set by the manufacturer specification and the agreement made with the local agency.
+The laundry facility must satisfy both--the requirements as set by the manufacturer specification and the agreement made with the local agency.

 Nomex® Clothing Exposed to Poison Oak/Ivy/Sumac

-At the request of the National Support Cache Refurbishing Standards Committee, MTDC researched the practicality of laundering Nomex firefighting clothing that has been contaminated with urushiol oil (an allergen to which the body reacts) from poison oak/ivy/sumac exposure.
+At the request of the National Support Cache Refurbishing Standards Committee, MTDC researched the practicality of laundering Nomex firefighting clothing that has been contaminated with urushiol oil (the allergen to which the body reacts) from poison oak/ivy/sumac exposure.
 Current cache practices range from normal washing procedures to disposal of shirts and pants that have known urushiol contamination.